bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 JavaScript gets an important update in this version with support for dynamic types.
 ### Dynamic support

 Sometimes the best way to talk to dynamic languages is dynamically.
-This is why we’ve introduced the soft keyword dynamic which allows us to declare types as dynamic.
+This is why we’ve introduced the soft keyword <em>dynamic</em> which allows us to declare types as dynamic.
 Currently this is only supported when targeting JavaScript, not the JVM.
 When interoperating with JavaScript we can now have functions take as parameters, or return, a dynamic type

 {% raw %}